caapel/SOFC/README.md

 **Conclusion**:
-- MSE metric is not applicable in the context of this study
-- full feature set whis default **XGBRandom_Forest** option demonstrated best result
+- full feature set whis default **XGBRandom_Forest** option demonstrated best result for MAPE-metric
 - reducing the dimensionality of components gives a negative result and therefore the tools (SHAP, PI, MDI) *do not make sense*
 - MLP showed the worst result.
 MLP+PСA somewhat speed up the algorithm and increase accuracy, but do not improve the result globally